 Please check the boxes to allow consent for the following opportunities, and to demonstrate awareness of the terms and conditions.
-Then, on the following page, each parent/guardian and student must sign your name.

-\\\\\ PERMISSION TO TRAVEL: I give Santee Community School my permission to transport my student to attend any activity that requires transportation.
+Then, on the following page, each parent/quardian and student must sign your name.
+PERMISSION TO TRAVEL: I give Santee Community School my permission to transport my student to attend any activity that requires transportation.
 By checking this box, I allow SCS to provide transportation to any school activity without further notice.
-Notice will be routinely sent out to inform parents/guardians of upcoming trips that require school transportation.
+Notice will be routinely sent out to inform parents/quardians of upcoming trips that require school transportation.
 Some trips will require additional permission forms and parental consent/signature.

-\\\\\ CONSENT FOR SCHOOL COUNSELOR ASSISTANCE: I give permission for my student to see the school counselor.
+CONSENT FOR SCHOOL COUNSELOR ASSISTANCE: I give permission for my student to see the school counselor.
 I understand that anything that may be said during these meetings is confidential.

-\\\\\ PHOTO RELEASE: I agree to allow Santee Community School employees or contractors to take photographs of my child or ward.
+PHOTO RELEASE: I agree to allow Santee Community School employees or contractors to take photographs of my child or ward.
 I further agree that these photographs may be used for professional education purposes, including but not limited to flyers, brochures, advertisements, press releases, newsletters, school web page, technology projects, reports or other legitimate purposes to enhance, further, promote, or better meet the stated goals of Santee Community School.

-\\\\\ RELEASE OF INFORMATION: I agree to allow Santee Community School authorization for release of information in the possession of Santee Tribal Police and other authorities.
-This information may include, but is not limited to, arrests and/or convictions for a child, and any other information such as witnesses' statements and police reports, which are or may come into the possession of the Santee Tribal Police.
+RELEASE OF INFORMATION: I agree to allow Santee Community School authorization for release of information in the possession of Santee Tribal Police and other authorities.
+This information may include, but is not limited to, arrests and/or convictions for a child, and any other information

-\\\\\ NETWORK AND INTERNET USE POLICY: I understand and agree to abide by the terms and conditions for access to the SCS electronic network account and equipment, as outlined in Article 8, Section 3.

-\\\\\ GOOGLE SUITE: I consent to the creation of a Google Suite for Education account for my child so that he/she can use the account to complete assignments, communicate with teachers, sign into Chromebooks in Jr. High, and learn 21st century digital citizenship skills.
-I give permission for SCS to create/maintain/continue to use a G Suite for Education account for my child and for Google to collect, use, and disclose information about my child only for the purposes described in the notice below.

-\\\\\ COMPUTER CONTRACT: I agree to allow my student to use an assigned computer at school, for which they have signed a computer contract outlining acceptable use and expectations.

-\\\\\ DAYCARE INFORMATION: I have read and understand the information related to daycare, the expectations, procedures and practices including the fee schedule.

-\\\\\ EXTRACURRICULAR ACTIVITIES: I have read and understand the policies outlined in Article 10: Extracurricular Activities.
-I further understand that participation in any extracurricular activity, including NSAA-sponsored sports, clubs, and activities, is a privilege and not a right.

-FAMILY NAME\\\\\

-Parent / guardian signature Date

-Parent/ guardian signature Date

 Student signature Date

 Student signature Date

 Student signature Date

-Parents and students must sign, and check the boxes on the previous page to consent to the
+Student signature Date

+Parent/ guardian signature Date

+Parent / guardian signature Date

+FAMILY NAME

+COMPUTER CONTRACT: I agree to allow my assigned computer at school, for which they have sig contract outlining acceptable use and expectations.
+EXTRACURRICULAR ACTIVITIES: I have read policies outlined in Article 10: Extracurricular Activities that participation in any extracurricular activity, inclusively, clubs, and activities, is a privilege and not a result of the process of t ned a computer d and understand the es.
+I further understand dding NSAA-sponsored

+GOOGLE SUITE: I consent to the creation of Education account for my child so that he/she can us complete assignments, communicate with teachers, s in Jr. High, and learn 21st century digital citizenship for SCS to create/maintain/continue to use a G Suite for my child and for Google to collect, use, and disclosury child only for the purposes described in the notice se the account to sign into Chromebooks skills.
+I give permission for Education account ose information about e below.

+NETWORK AND INTERNET USE POLICY: I unabide by the terms and conditions for access to the Saccount and equipment, as outlined in Article 8, Sect SCS electronic network ion 3.

+such as witnesses' statements and police reports, wh into the possession of the Santee Tribal Police. iich are or may come